In May 2014, the country rang in a decisive mandate for change. It is

 such as a booming infrastructure sector in the Middle East, with a

 number of landmark projects in transportation and power transmission &

 distribution being ordered, and other multi-year opportunities in the

 pipeline.
 The Hydrocarbon sector in the region also continues to be

 vibrant, and attracts a large number of global E&C companies, giving

 Against the backdrop of this challenging environment, your Company has

-turned in a commendable performance on all key performance parameters.
+turned in a commendable performance on most key performance parameters.

-predominantly in Engineering & Construction business, clocked in at Rs.
+predominantly in Engineering & Construction business, clocked in at ?

-represents a growth of 11% over the previous year.
+a decline of 6% over the previous year, caused by capacity